NBISweden/development-guidelines/README.md

 For smaller projects, support projects or NBIS courses/workshops, another branching model may be appropriate, such as [GitHub flow](https://guides.github.com/introduction/flow/).

+### Branch protection

+It is recommended to add protection to important branches such as the `main` branch to ensure code quality and stability.
+Branch protection rules can help prevent accidental or unauthorized changes.
+Some common branch protection settings include:

+* **Require pull request before merging:** This ensures that all changes are reviewed before being merged into the protected branch.
+* **Require a minimum number of approvals:** This requires a certain number of reviewers to approve a pull request before it can be merged.
+* **Require status checks to pass before merging:** This ensures that all automated tests and checks pass before changes can be merged.
+* **Prevent force pushes:** This prevents developers from force pushing changes to the branch, which can overwrite history and cause issues.

+You can configure these settings in the repository settings on GitHub under the `Branches` section.

 ## General stuff about working with Git